Joint cosmological fits to DESI-DR1 full-shape clustering and weak gravitational lensing in configuration space: Conclusions

 In this work we present cosmological constraints derived from configuration-space shear$\times$RSD fits to DESI BGS+LRG two-point correlation function multipoles, and shear and galaxy-galaxy lensing measurements, that correspond to the auto- and cross-correlations of DES-Y3, KiDS-1000 and HSC-Y3 sources and DESI-DR1 lenses.
 We make use of each observable's traditional modelling approach, using a halo-model based power spectrum prescription to model shear and galaxy-galaxy lensing data vectors, and a perturbative EFT-based model for clustering multipoles.
 We use an analytical covariance that accounts for cross-correlations between weak lensing and galaxy clustering observables, although we find that excluding these terms does not significantly affect the final contours (as presented in Appendix \ref{sec:crosscovariance}).
 This analysis serves as an exploration of the information that can be extracted from a joint LSS analysis, making use of overlapping photometric and spectroscopic observations, whilst retaining distinct modelling approaches that allow us to fit the full range of scales considered in the respective key cosmological analyses for each observable.

 We validate our approach on {\sc Abacus} lightcone mocks, which are constructed to match the properties of DESI and weak lensing surveys.
 We find that, whilst we are able to accurately recover the fiducial cosmology for shear and galaxy-galaxy lensing-only fits as well as the clustering multipole fits to individual tracers, when performing a combined analysis, the marginalised posterior mean values for the amplitude parameters $\sigma_{12}$ and $\ln(10^{10}A_{\rm{s}})$ are low by $1.5-1.8\sigma$.
-These parameters are known to be sensitive to projection effects, so we investigate the potential contribution of these effects to the observed shifts by fitting a theory data vector and by calculating the maximum posterior point using {\sc Minuit} minimiser.
-Our theory fits suggest expected projection effects of around $0.76\sigma$-$1\sigma$, whereas our maximum posterior point is consistent with true values of $\sigma_{12}$ and $\ln(10^{10}A_{\rm{s}})$.
+These parameters are known to be sensitive to projection effects, so we investigate the potential contribution of these effects to the observed shifts by fitting a theory data vector, which suggests expected projection effects of around $0.76\sigma$-$1\sigma$.
 When considering individual bin fits, we note that the clustering fits for the low-redshift BGS bin experience a more significant bias than the LRG clustering fits, which may potentially be attributed to a different HOD model used to create this tracer population.
 We leave more extensive validation work to the upcoming DESI-DR2 analysis effort, which will include production of an updated set of lightcone mocks with improved HOD modelling of DESI tracers.

 We present the first configuration-space constraints from DESI full-shape two-point correlation function fits, and find them to be consistent with the fiducial Fourier-space analysis, with the greatest discrepancy observed in the preferred power spectrum amplitude.
 We measure the amplitude parameters $\sigma_{12}=0.750\pm0.036$ and $\ln(10^{10}A_{\rm{s}}) = 2.86\pm0.11$, which correspond to a $\sim 1.8\sigma$ lower amplitude compared to the $\ln(10^{10}A_{\rm{s}})$ value obtained by the power spectrum fits to the full DESI data set.
 Nonetheless, we find that the maximum posterior point corresponds to a $\sim1.2\sigma$ higher value of $\ln(10^{10}A_{\rm{s}})$ than the marginalised posterior mean, indicating presence of some projection effects.